gitlabhq/gitlabhq/doc/api/README.md

 Automate GitLab via a simple and powerful API.
 All definitions can be found under [`/lib/api`](https://gitlab.com/gitlab-org/gitlab-ce/tree/master/lib/api).

+The main GitLab API is a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API.
+Therefore, documentation in this section assumes knowledge of REST concepts.

 ## Resources

 Documentation for various API resources can be found separately in the